insure logo

 Does homeowners insurance cover a hot tub?

 Yes.
-Similarly to pools, you will have liability coverage if someone is injured in your hot tub or if your hot tub is damaged by a covered peril.
+Similar to pools, you will have liability coverage if someone is injured in your hot tub or if your hot tub is damaged by a covered peril.
 But again, any damage caused by negligence or use over time is not covered.

 Some insurers don’t automatically offer coverage for a hot tub, and may require you to add an endorsement to your policy in order for it to be covered.